Ajay Devgn: Relationships and family

 Devgn began a relationship with the actress Karisma Kapoor while filming Jigar (1992), however, the couple ended their relationship in 1995.
 That same year, Devgn's relationship with the actress, Kajol, began whilst they were co-starring in Gundaraj (1995).
 The media called them "an unlikely pair" due to their contrasting personalities.
 On 24 February 1999, the couple married in a traditional Maharashtrian Hindu ceremony at the Devgan home.
 The couple has two children.
 Their daughter, Nysa, was born 20 April 2003 and their son, Yug, was born 13 September 2010.
 Devgn and Kajol stored their newborn son's umbilical cord blood and tissues to act as a source of stem cells in case of serious ailment.

 Religion

-He is a practicing Shaiva Hindu who prominently wears a rudraksha which, along with other religious themes, features in his films.
+He is a practising Shaiva Hindu who prominently wears a rudraksha which, along with other religious themes, features in his films.

-He visits Ajmer Sharif, a Sufi shrine, every year, and says that he also keeps the Ramadan fast as a sign of secularism and respect when he's with a Muslim artist or crew staff during a film shooting.

 Name change

 In August 2009, Devgn changed the spelling of his surname Devgan to Devgn, at the request of his family.